 Digital transformation is on all manufacturers’ minds as they aim to navigate the challenges today and of the future.
 With access to data limited, the appeal of an Industrial Internet of Things platform is catching many organizations’ attention.

-An IIoT platform aggregates real-time data from hardware, software systems, sensors, and other data points into a centralized environment, which can usually be accessed by a wide group of users.
-It bridges the gap between systems, people, and machines by pulling that data into a centralized system, usually in a cloud, but sometimes also on prem or on edge.
+An Industrial IoT platform (IIoT Platform) aggregates real-time data from hardware, software systems, sensors, and other data points into a centralized environment, which can usually be accessed by a wide group of users.
+It bridges the gap between systems, people, and machines by pulling that data into a centralized system, usually in a cloud, but sometimes also on-prem or on edge.

 There are many benefits to adopting an IIoT Platform—some of which are easy to measure and some that offer more of a soft ROI.
-First and foremost, this platform will bring together data into a centralized location from various production systems like Historians, SCADAs, PLCs, LIMS, and more.
+First and foremost, an industrial IoT platform will bring together data from various siloed production systems like Historians, SCADAs, PLCs, LIMS, and more, into a centralized location or hub.
+This provides a holistic view of everything from raw materials to finished products and every variable in between.

-Teams are able to more easily access production data whether from their home office or at corporate headquarters.
-With access to data, you have more visibility into what’s happening on your production lines and can often react faster to problems or even progress on your short- and long-term studies.
-By having more democratized data, teams may feel more efficient and benefit from an automated data collection tool.
+Teams are able to more easily access production data whether from the factory floor, their home office, or at corporate headquarters.
+This provides everyone visibility into real-time and historical operating conditions.
+With access to Edge data, you have more visibility into what’s happening on your production lines in live time and can often react faster to problems.
+With Cloud data, you analyze your historical conditions and output to progress on your short- and long-term improvement efforts.
+Overall, by having more democratized data, teams feel empowered to make data-driven decisions, leading to increased efficiency and buy-in.

-You can tap into third-party systems to build algorithms, models, and more to better understand the data.
-With better access to all of your data, you can begin to make comparisons between top performing plants and underperforming plants, and get a better holistic view of your operations.
+You can tap into applications containing algorithms, models, and more to better understand the data, or integrate third-party systems.
+With better access to all of your data, you can begin to make comparisons between top-performing plants and underperforming plants and get a better holistic view of your operations.
 It can feel like a big win to achieve this!

-With an IIoT platform, you’re putting together raw data from a plethora of sources.
-However, there will likely be a need to either cleanse data manually or tap into another software, algorithm, or specialist to make the data usable.
+With an Industrial IoT platform, you’re aggregating together raw data from a range of sources.
+However, there will likely be a need to either cleanse that data manually or tap into another software, algorithm, or specialist to make the data usable.
 Data analysis takes time and requires specific skills such as Python expertise or deep data mining skills—and can still leave many findings left to individual interpretation and bias.

 To truly transform your operations, there is opportunity even beyond an IIoT platform in the form of AI.
 The human mind can interpret a set number of variables, which can be limiting, yet AI can help drastically scale the breadth and depth of analysis.
 Even the best data scientists may only be able to interrelate 60 or so variables, while AI can have endless possibilities.